DecBayComp/TRamWAy/doc/quickstart.rst

 |tramway| is primarily intented to be imported as a library in a Python environment (see its :ref:`high-level interface <quickstart.helpers>`).

-It also features a :ref:`command-line interface <quickstart.commandline>` for limited usage outside of the Python language.
+It also features a :ref:`command-line interface <quickstart.commandline>`.

-In both cases, you may run into :ref:`common concepts <quickstart.concepts>`.
-You may also be interested in loading the generated :ref:`*.h5* data files <quickstart.fileformats>`.

 .. toctree::
    :maxdepth: 1